Dave Kilcoyne

-David Kilcoyne (born 14 December 1988) is an Irish rugby union player for Munster in the United Rugby Championship and European Rugby Champions Cup.
-He plays as a prop and represents UL Bohemians in the All-Ireland League.
+David Kilcoyne (born 14 December 1988) is an Irish former rugby union player who last played as a prop for United Rugby Championship club Munster and the Ireland national team.

 Early life

 Born in Limerick, Kilcoyne played his schools rugby with Ardscoil Rís, where he won the Munster Schools Junior Cup.
 The former Munster and Ireland prop Marcus Horan is a cousin of Kilcoyne's.

 Munster

 Kilcoyne joined the Munster Academy at the start of the 2010–11 season, after impressing in the 2009–10 British and Irish Cup campaign.
 On 26 December 2011, he made his Munster debut as a replacement against Connacht in a Pro12 match.
-He made his first start for Munster in the Round 21 league fixture against Scarlets on 21 April 2012.
+He made his first start for Munster in the round 21 league fixture against Scarlets on 21 April 2012.
 On 6 April 2012, Kilcoyne scored a try in extra-time of the Munster A v Leinster A British and Irish Cup semi-final, securing a place in the final for Munster A. He also started in the 2011–12 British and Irish Cup Final on 27 April 2012, which Munster A won after beating Cross Keys 31–12 in Musgrave Park, Cork.

 Kilcoyne made his Heineken Cup debut on 13 October 2012, in Munster's opening 2012–13 Heineken Cup fixture away to Racing 92.
 He played in all of Munster's remaining pool matches, except the away match to Saracens due to illness.
 Kilcoyne scored his first try for Munster on 29 March 2013, in a league fixture against Glasgow Warriors.
 He started for Munster in their 18–12 quarter-final victory away to Harlequins on 7 April 2013.
 Kilcoyne also started the 16–10 semi-final defeat to Clermont Auvergne on 27 April 2013.
 He was nominated for Munster Player of the Year for the 2012–13 season, but lost to Tommy O'Donnell.

-Kilcoyne started against Edinburgh in Round 1 of the 2013–14 Heineken Cup.
-He also started against Gloucester in Round 2 on 19 October 2013.
+Kilcoyne started against Edinburgh in round 1 of the 2013–14 Heineken Cup.
+He also started against Gloucester in round 2 on 19 October 2013.
 Kilcoyne also started against Perpignan on 8 December 2013.
 He was a replacement against Perpignan on 14 December 2013.
 Kilcoyne started the 20–7 away win against Gloucester on 11 January 2013, a win that secured quarter-final qualification for Munster.
-He started against Edinburgh in the Round 6 38–6 win on 19 January 2014 that secured a home quarter-final.
+He started against Edinburgh in the round 6 38–6 win on 19 January 2014 that secured a home quarter-final.
 Kilcoyne started in Munster's Heineken Cup quarter-final against Toulouse on 5 April 2014, scoring a try in the 47–23 win.
 He started in Munster's 24–16 semi-final defeat to Toulon on 27 April 2014.
 Kilcoyne was named in the 2013-14 Pro12 Team of the Season on 5 May 2014.